yWorks/react-yfiles-company-ownership/README.md

 1. **Installation**

-   In addition to yFiles, the Company Ownership requires React to be installed in your project.
+   In addition to yFiles, the Company Ownership component requires React to be installed in your project.
    If you want to start your project from scratch, we recommend using vite:
    ```
    npm create vite@latest my-company-ownership-app -- --template react-ts